The Mission of the L.A. Trust

 Our Journey Towards Wellness

-Five years ago, a strategic plan was developed by the Los Angeles Trust for Children’s Health (the LA Trust) which included the creation of “Wellness and Linkage Centers” focused on prevention and linkage to community based resources of care at each high school and middle school in the Los Angeles Unified School District.
+Five years ago, a strategic plan was developed by the Los Angeles Trust for Children’s Health (The L.A.
+Trust) which included the creation of “Wellness and Linkage Centers” focused on prevention and linkage to community based resources of care at each high school and middle school in the Los Angeles Unified School District.
 Public and community health experts, LAUSD Student Health and Human Services staff, and community clinic providers informed this plan.
 From there, in partnership with LAUSD in 2009, the Trust worked on an LAUSD strategic proposal for the Establishment of School Wellness Centers in High Priority Geographic Centers.
 LAUSD’s School Board approved the plan and committed $28 million to the development of Wellness Center in the high priority areas.
-All of the 14 designated sites will be completed by 2014 and all of the sites have partnered with committed community clinic and mental health providers to provide services not only to the students of LASUD but the communities that surround the campus networks.
+All of the 14 designated sites will be completed by 2014 and all of the sites have partnered with committed community clinic and mental health providers to provide services not only to the students of LAUSD, but the communities that surround the campus networks.

 Through thoughtful planning, each full-service community clinic will open onto the campus to allow full student access, and also maintain a separate street-side entrance for members of the local community.